United considers a new system to resell your seat for a higher price

 The technology could allow United both to manage overbooked flights, a headline-grabbing issue for the airline this year, and to make extra money off of open-minded fliers.

-The strategy is, "'We're going to buy this seat from you, and we're betting we can resell it,'" said Brett Snyder, a former airline executive and editor of the travel blog Crankyflier.com.
+The strategy is, "'We're going to buy this seat from you, and we're betting we can resell it,'" said Brett Snyder, a former airline manager and editor of the travel blog Crankyflier.com.

 Related: Airfares are going up